kenhkan/noflo-passport/README.md

 #### Out-Ports

-* *OUT*: The IPs passed from IN
-* *TOKEN*: The access token
-* SECRET: The corresponding secret
-* PROFILE: User profile if any

-### OAuth2Init

-OAuth2 takes two steps.
-The first is when user initiates authentication.
-This component expects a request object, middleware-style.

-#### In-Ports

-* *IN*: The equivalent of invoking `passport.authenticate()` on the incoming request object
-* *PROVIDER*: The name of the provider to authenticate against

-#### Out-Ports

-* *OUT*: The request object
+* *OUT*: An object containing the IPs sent to 'IN', the access token, the refresh token, the profile, and the verify callback.

-### OAuth2Callback
+### OAuth2Handler

-This receives callback requests (the second step) from the identity provider to complete the auth transaction.
-This component expects a request object, middleware-style.
+This component handles incoming request in the OAuth handshake. it expects a request object, middleware-style.

 #### In-Ports